tencia/experiments/README.md

 Based on code found here:
 https://github.com/Newmu/dcgan_code

 This approach trains poorly; the generator seems to find the degenerate solution of outputting a single solution designed to exploit the discriminator.
+The architecture used is significantly different from DCGAN, in particular in the use of max-pooling layers rather than strided convolutions.

 ### Rotated convolutions
 Compares performance obtained on the CIFAR-10 classification task using